Claudio Monteverdi

-Claudio Giovanni Antonio Monteverdi (Note: Pronunciation: /ˌmɒntɪˈvɛərdi/, /USalso-ˈvəːrd-/; /it/.
+Claudio Giovanni Antonio Monteverdi (Note: Pronunciation: /ˌmɒntɪˈvɛərdi/ MON-tih-VAIR-dee, /USalso-ˈvəːrd-/ --VURD--; /it/.
 The spelling Monteuerde was also used during his lifetime.) (baptized 15 May 1567 – 29 November 1643) was an Italian composer, choirmaster and string player.
 A composer of both secular and sacred music, and a pioneer in the development of opera, he is considered a crucial transitional figure between the Renaissance and Baroque periods of music history.

 Born in Cremona, where he undertook his first musical studies and compositions, Monteverdi developed his career first at the court of Mantua (c.
 1590–1613) and then until his death in the Republic of Venice where he was maestro di cappella at the basilica of San Marco.
 His surviving letters give insight into the life of a professional musician in Italy of the period, including problems of income, patronage and politics.

 Much of Monteverdi's output, including many stage works, has been lost.
 His surviving music includes nine books of madrigals, large-scale religious works, such as his Vespro della Beata Vergine (Vespers for the Blessed Virgin) of 1610, and three complete operas.
 His opera L'Orfeo (1607) is the earliest of the genre still widely performed; towards the end of his life he wrote works for Venice, including Il ritorno d'Ulisse in patria and L'incoronazione di Poppea.

 While he worked extensively in the tradition of earlier Renaissance polyphony, as evidenced in his madrigals, he undertook great developments in form and melody, and began to employ the basso continuo technique, distinctive of the Baroque.
 No stranger to controversy, he defended his sometimes novel techniques as elements of a seconda pratica, contrasting with the more orthodox earlier style which he termed the prima pratica.
 Largely forgotten during the eighteenth and much of the nineteenth centuries, his works enjoyed a rediscovery around the beginning of the twentieth century.
 He is now established both as a significant influence in European musical history and as a composer whose works are regularly performed and recorded.

 Life

 Cremona: 1567–1591

 Monteverdi was baptised in the church of SS Nazaro e Celso, Cremona, on 15 May 1567.
 The register records his name as "Claudio Zuan Antonio" the son of "Messer Baldasar Mondeverdo".
 He was the first child of the apothecary Baldassare Monteverdi and his first wife Maddalena (née Zignani); they had married early the previous year.
-Claudio's brother Giulio Cesare Monteverdi (b.
-1573) was also to become a musician; there were two other brothers and two sisters from Baldassare's marriage to Maddalena and his subsequent marriage in 1576 or 1577.
+Claudio's brother Giulio Cesare Monteverdi was also to become a musician; there were two other brothers and two sisters from Baldassare's marriage to Maddalena and his subsequent marriage in 1576 or 1577.
 Cremona was close to the border of the Republic of Venice, and not far from the lands controlled by the Duchy of Mantua, in both of which states Monteverdi was later to establish his career.